Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 - Click the 'Settings' tab towards the top of the page
 - Go to 'Reveal Config Vars':
   - Input your relevant variable names.
+- The Config Vars are as follows:
+  - DATABASE_URL (Database URL)
+  - SECRET_KEY (secret key)
+  - STRIPE_PUBLIC_KEY (Stripe public key)
+  - STRIPE_SECRET_KEY (Stripe secret key)
+  - STRIPE_WH_KEY (Stripe webhook key if using)
+  - USE_AWS (set True)

 5. ### Deployment
 - 'Manual Deploy' choose the master branch and click 'Deploy Branch'.
 - Click 'Open App' from the top of the page.

+## AWS Set Up:
+The static files and images are hosted via AWS using the following steps.
+Note this is an overview.
+For more indepth detail please follow the steps provided via the links.

+- Sign up and set up for [AWS](https://aws.amazon.com/).
+- Create AWS S3 Bucket, with a bucket and access policy, featuring a user and group.
+Please follow the outlined instructions [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html).
+- Django and AWS Database can be connected via the information provided [here](https://django-storages.readthedocs.io/en/latest/backends/amazon-S3.html).
+- Once this process is complete add the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY to the Heroku config vars.

+Please note this is an overview of AWS set up.
+Please refer to the [AWS S3 Documentation](https://docs.aws.amazon.com/s3/index.html) for further insight.

 # **Credits**
 ## Content